docker/docs/subscription/upgrade.md

 2. Open the drop-down menu next to your username in the top-right corner and select **Billing**.

-3. Select your personal account or organization from the left-hand menu and select the Billing tab.

-4. Select the **Payment Methods**  tab and continue with the on-screen instructions.
+3. Select your personal account or organization from the left-hand menu, select the **Payment Methods** tab, and continue with the on-screen instructions.

     > **Note**
     >